g0orx/linhpsdr/MacOS.md

 ### Development environment

-Development and testing has been run on MacOS Sierra 10.12.6.
+Development and testing has been run on MacOS Sierra 10.12.6 and MacOS high Sierra 10.13.6.
 Prerequisites are installed using [Homebrew](https://brew.sh/).

 ### Prerequisites for building